algosup/2024-2025-project-5-bubble-intermarche-team-3/Documents/WeeklyReports/Week2.md

    - All images of wines and cheeses are saved.

 3. Document
-   - The template for the Test Plan and Test Case are started.
+   - Initialization of the Test Plan and Test Cases documents.
    - The template for the Technical are started.
    - The Project Charter is complete.